 Also read: What clothes should you pack for Ladakh Trip

-Day 3: Leh to Pangong Tso to Leh
+Day 3: Diskit to Pangong Tso to Leh

-In the morning of Day 4, you will catch your return flight home.
+On the morning of Day 4, you will catch your return flight to Delhi.

 Leh Ladakh 3 days Trip

-Few important things you must keep in mind are;
+A few important things that you must keep in mind are listed below.